colorimageapparel/code-guide/README.md

 ### Translations

-Translations are maintained by their creators and may not always be up to date with the original here.
+Translations are maintained by their creators and may not always be up to date with our company standards, but feel free to refer to them as a resource.

 - [Chinese](http://zoomzhao.github.io/code-guide/) - Translated by [Zoom Zhao](https://github.com/ZoomZhao)
 - [Chinese](http://codeguide.bootcss.com/) - Translated by [Wang Sai](https://github.com/wangsai)